docker/docs/datacenter/ucp/3.0/guides/admin/configure/use-domain-names-to-access-services.md

 ![swarm routing mesh](../../images/use-domain-names-1.svg)

 In this example, the WordPress service is being served on port 8000.
-Users can access WordPress using the IP address of any node in the swarm and port 8000.
+Users can access WordPress using the IP address of any node in the cluster and port 8000.
 If WordPress is not running in that node, the request is redirected to a node that is.